rop14009/WegrzynLab/Annotation_Report_Generator/readme.md

 #### Contaminant DB selection

-This script currently has 3 databases containing species and genus information of Kingdoms known to be contaminants.
+This script currently has three optional flat file databases containing genus and species information of organisms that could be filtered as potential contaminants in Eukaryote transcriptome studies:

-Specifically,

 * Insects
 * Bacteria
 * Fungi

-In in configuration file each of these databases can be toggled by writing either "y" or "yes" to include them when searching for contaminants, or write "no" or anything that does not include the character "y" or leave it blank to ignore those types of contaminants.
+In in configuration file, each of these can be toggled by writing either "y" or "yes" to include them when searching for contaminants, or write "no" or leave it blank to ignore these filters.

 ## Output